yaki-bcit/doc-virtualbox/docs/introduction.md

 ## Notes and Warnings

 These instructions will include important warnings and additional useful information.
+You have already seen notes with extra info here.
+They look like this:

+> **Note**: Some text.

+Sometimes, you will also see warnings, which contain very important information.
+Don't miss them!
+They look like this:

+> **Warning**: Some text.